Haddad Peace Scholarship

 The dean of the College of Arts and Sciences will appoint three full-time faculty members to serve as judges.
 Essays will be judged according to three criteria: relevance to the stated topic; sophistication of analysis; and rhetorical style.
 The decision of the judges will be final.

 For more information, please contact Janet Brady at 773-298-3091 or email@example.com.

 *Award amount will vary based on availability of funds and number of scholarships awarded.

-The online application form is now open.
+The online application form is now closed.